janmikusch/SmiteAPIHelper/SmiteAPIHelper_1_0_beta/README.md

 The _saveToCache_ function returns a boolean indicating if the session was successfully cached, allowing you to handle error cases.

-_Additional Note_: your cache file should be only readable by the server (chmod 0400) for security purposes.
+_Additional Note_: your cache file should be only writable/readable by the server (chmod 0600) for security purposes.
+If you can't do so, a chmod 0604 should do the trick.